 Given energyism, actuality is ultimately comprised of symbols, some of which appear to form a physical world.
 The most advanced human mathematics, such as those used for quantum field theories, afford but a sketch of what is going on – close enough to make predictions which seem to pan out.
 The mathematics which compose Nature are of a much higher order, beyond our ken.

-If you want to comprehend reality (approximately, of course, but good enough to be far ahead of the clown Collective), you need to cop a copy of Spokes of the Wheel.
+If you want to comprehend reality (approximately, of course), read Unraveling Reality.
 No one else has come as close to explaining all that is and why it is so.

 French mathematician Émile Borel used the monkey metaphor in 1913 to posit what is known as the infinite monkey theorem: the silly idea that a monkey at a typewriter hitting keys at random for an infinite duration will almost surely type any text, such as the complete works of Will Shakespeare.